Gold Creek Homestead: Rolfe family

 In 1849 Anthony Rolfe, an English farm labourer, arrived in Australia from Oxborough, Norfolk, England with his wife and five children.
-The family migrated to the new colonies under one of the Bounty schemes subsidised to the British Government and was part of the wave of free settlers to follow the convict era.
+The family migrated to the new colonies under one of the Bounty schemes subsidised by the British Government and was part of the wave of free settlers to follow the convict era.

-After working for 10 years as a tenant farmer at Joseph Kaye's Springbank rural property, Anthony established his own property Tea Gardens, on 130-hectare (320 acre) of land in 1857.
-The remnants of that homestead is located in present-day Ngunnawal near Ginninderra Creek which is now part of the Gungahlin Lakes Golf Course.
+After working for 10 years as a tenant farmer at Joseph Kaye's Springbank rural property, Anthony established his own property, Tea Gardens, on 130 ha of land in 1857.
+The remnants of that homestead are located in present-day Ngunnawal near Ginninderra Creek which is now part of the Gungahlin Lakes Golf Course.

-Anthony's second eldest son Edmund Rolfe spent his early working life as a teamster, transporting building materials e.g. sandstone, wool, wheat and even drinking water from and to as far afield as Camden and Braidwood.
+Anthony's second eldest son Edmund Rolfe spent his early working life as a teamster, transporting building materials, e.g. sandstone, wool, wheat, and even drinking water from and to as far afield as Camden and Braidwood.
 He was the principal transport contractor for the tower reconstruction work on St John the Baptist Church (in present-day Reid).

-Edmund Rolfe's first wife Margaret (née Logue) died during childbirth in 1867 and he later married Margaret O'Keefe.
-Edmund Rolfe fathered 14 children – Bryan (b.
+Edmund Rolfe's first wife, Margaret (née Logue), died during childbirth in 1867, and he later married Margaret O'Keefe.
+Edmund Rolfe fathered 14 children—Bryan (b.
 1862), Maria (b.
 1864), Mary (b.
 1865), Catherine (b.
 1867), Anthony (b.
 1868), William (b.
 1869), Alice (b.
 1871), Bridget (b.
 1873), Margaret (b.
 1874), James (b.
 1876), Patrick (b.
 1878), Gertrude (b.
 1880), John (b.
-1882) and Edmund George(b.
+1882), and Edmund George(b.
 1884).